hypo69/hypo/pytest/gemini - set 2/en/src/suppliers/aliexpress/campaign/prepare_campaigns.md

 4. **Logger Mocking:** The `mock_logger` fixture enables us to assert that `logger.info` is called with the expected messages.

-5. **Edge Cases and Exceptions:** A `test_process_campaign_category_invalid_input` demonstrates how to test for exceptions.
+5. **Edge Cases and Exceptions:** A `test_process_campaign_category_invalid_input` demonStartes how to test for exceptions.
 Replace the placeholder exception with the actual exception raised by the function.

 6. **Comprehensive Test Coverage:** The tests now cover different scenarios, including valid input, no language/currency, categories, and exception handling.